vandot/bashclient/README.md

 CLI HTTP "client" and a bash HTTP "library" for sending HTTP requests.

-This is a basic HTTP client and not all functionalities and HTTP codes are supported.
-Codes 200, 301 and 302 redirection and basic 4XX and 5XX error codes. _SSL is not supported._ Only text file download is supported.
+This is a basic HTTP client.
+Codes 200, 301 and 302 redirection and all 4XX and 5XX error codes are supported. _SSL is not supported._ Only text file download is supported.

 ## Requirements

   1. `bash`, 3 or later
-  2. `netcat` to handle socket connections

 ## Installation